FirelyTeam/firely-docs/vonk/reference/programming_api/accesscontrol_api.rst

 Access Control in Plugins and Facades
 =====================================

-The :ref:`Access Control feature <feature_accesscontrol>` is also available to users of a Vonk FHIR Facade or Vonk FHIR Plugins.
+The :ref:`Access Control feature <feature_accesscontrol>` is also available to users of a Firely Server FHIR Facade or Firely Server FHIR Plugins.
 You can use the default implementation based on SMART on FHIR, or provide an implementation of your own.

 Access control implementation
 =============================